confluentinc/cp-docker-images/docs/quickstart.rst

     New action

-Let's return to our trigger history page.
-In a short while, you should see a new trigger show up in our alert history.
-This is because we setup our consumer to consume data at a slower rate than our producer.
+Let's return to your trigger history page.
+In a short while, you should see a new trigger show up in your alert history.
+This is because you setup your consumer to consume data at a slower rate than your producer.

   .. figure:: images/c3-quickstart-alerts-history.png
     :scale: 50%